sybilhoangRG/support.balsamiq.com/content/tutorials/specifyinginteraction.md

 This last category we include because there are third party tools that take advantage of exporting to the open Balsamiq BMPR format to migrate your wireframes to a richer interactive prototype.

 This takes considerable effort, but for those that want to do more with their wireframes after the right design has been selected, this is an option to make prototypes with working forms, and working state changes without requiring duplication of pages for each state.
 Once you go down this route, you're investing much more time on demonstrating the behaviors.

-There are third party tools that will convert Balsamiq into code including HTML/JS/CSS, MXML/AS, WebORB, and to Mobile applications.
-You can see a [listing of all the 3rd party tools on our community page](/resources/extensions/).

 * * *